 I’m Max Bernstein.

 I am a human and programmer.
 I like to read books, take photos, and ride bikes in the hills near my house.
 I tweet things (and toot things) about bread, legumes, and compilers.
-I am currently a PhD student at Northeastern University.
-Hire me!
-I am looking for a dynamic language runtimes or compilers job.
+Right now, I am a software engineer working on compilers at Shopify and a Hacker in Residence at the Dartmouth College computer science department.
+I did a half-batch of Recurse Center (Fall 2 2024) and really enjoyed it.

 You can email me if you so desire.
 I’m happy to talk about education, programming languages, cycling, and more.